marylieh/KUtils/README.md

 # KordEx Bot Template

-This repository contains a basic KordEx example bot for you to use as a template for your own KordEx bots.
+This repository contains a basic KordEx example bot for you to use as a de for your own KordEx bots.
 This includes the following:

 * A basic extension that allows you to slap other people, using both message commands and slash commands.